cantina/cantina/README.md

-# Cantina: App #
+# Cantina #

-Primary layer for a Cantina application.
+A framework for developing interconnected services and applications.

+Powered by amino.